gaowanliang/DownloadBot/README.md

   - [ ] Other functions
     - [x] File tree output system
         - [x] File tree output for simple folders
-        - [ ] Use images instead of text output for complex folder structures
+        - [x] Use multi message output for complex folder structures
     - [ ] Get all CIDs used in DMM via actor ID
     - [ ] Query the movie parameters in "ikoa" (using mahuateng).
     - [ ] Get the numbers of all actors via the javlibary actors' website.